popjam/Reddit-Newsletter/README.md

 # Reddit Newsletter

-**Transform Reddit into a personalized daily or weekly newsletter, delivered to your Kindle or Ereader device!**
+**Transform Reddit into a personalized daily or weekly newsletter, delivered to your Kindle!**

 ## Quick Start